Steemhunt/mint-terminal/README.md

 ## Future Work

-- [ ] Create a bot to reply to general casts, not just for minting all the time
+- [ ] Bot can reply to general casts, not just for minting all the time
+- [ ] Bot reads the thread history (parent casts) to maintain a conversation
 - [ ] Generate a token logo, upload it to Mint Club